A. J. Allen

-A. J. Allen (born April 14, 1998) is a Canadian professional football linebacker for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+A. J. Allen (born April 14, 1998) is a Canadian professional football linebacker for the Ottawa Redblacks of the Canadian Football League (CFL).
 He played U Sports football at Guelph.

 Early life

 Allen was born in Burlington, Ontario, and attended M. M. Robinson High School in Burlington.

-University and professional career
+University career

 Allen first played U Sports football for the Guelph Gryphons for four years, recording 63.5 tackles, 5.5 sacks, one forced fumble and three fumble recoveries.
 He was then selected by the Saskatchewan Roughriders of the Canadian Football League (CFL) in the fourth round, with the 35th overall pick, of the 2020 CFL draft.
 However, the 2020 CFL season was later cancelled due to the COVID-19 pandemic.
 He officially signed with the Roughriders on January 19, 2021.
 Allen did not make the team and was sent back to Guelph for another season.
 In his fifth and final season at Guelph in 2021, Allen totaled 58 tackles, three sacks and two forced fumbles in seven games, earning All-Canadian and Ontario University Athletics (OUA) All-Star honors.
 He was also named the OUA's most outstanding stand-up defensive player.